kuldeep-shr/prompt-library-backend/Readme.md

     3.3 JWT_SECRET:<your secret key, sshh.. dont tell to anyone>

 4. Install dependencies use 'yarn install'
+5. For Database creation run 'yarn run init-db' for  category creation run 'seed:categories' or use api endpoints given below
-5. For Development server use 'yarn dev'
+6. For Development server use 'yarn dev'
-6. Build and start production server use 'yarn build' & 'yarn start'
+7. Build and start production server use 'yarn build' & 'yarn start'

+For Run the Test
+run 'yarn test'
 ```

 ---